carlos-pereyra/Prop17DataLabChallenge/examples/Voter_Turnout_In_RI_and_MD/README.md

 install.packages('readr')
 install.packages('here')
 ```
-### The packages can also be installed with tidyverse but this downloads other unnecessary packages
+### The packages can also be installed with tidyverse but this would download unnecessary packages
 ```{r}
 install.packages('tidyverse')
 install.packages('here')
 ```
-### Once packages are installed import the .csv files located in the Voter Turnout Folder in data into the folder containing the R script
+### Once packages are installed import the "Voter Turnout Raw Data" subfolder in the "Data" folder.
+Note: the "Voter Turnout Raw Data" folder must be located within another folder titled "Voter Turnout" for the .csv files to be located and read by the code
-### After .csv files have been imported, import the R markdown file voter_turnout.Rmd, open it in R, and run all code
+### After .csv files have been imported, import the R markdown file voter_turnout.Rmd into the "Voter Turnout" Folder, open it in R or R Studio, and run all code